The Capitol Hill massacre house

 Huff was reportedly pleasant at the party.
 Although he was quiet and seemed slightly on edge, he showed no signs of hostility toward anyone.

 However, at around 7 a.m., he left and walked to his truck, which he had parked nearby.
-After grabbing a shotgun and a handgun, he headed back to the house.
+After grabbing a shotgun and a handgun, he returned to the house.

 As he was walking along the sidewalk, he stopped for a few seconds to spray-paint the word "NOW" on the ground.

-Once he reached the residence, he opened fire on a group of people who had been sitting outside.
+Once he reached the residence, he opened fire on a group of people who were sitting outside.
 He then forced his way inside the house, where he spent the next few minutes searching for targets.

 At one point, he reportedly taunted his victims and said, "There's plenty for everyone."

 Not long after, a nearby patrol officer heard the gunfire and responded to the scene.
-While he was aiding one of the injured victims, Huff suddenly exited the house and began walking down the steps.
+While he was aiding one of the injured victims outside, Huff suddenly exited the house and began walking down the steps.

-When the officer shouted at him to drop his weapons, Huff immediately put a shotgun in his mouth and shot himself in the head.
+When the officer shouted at him to drop his weapons, Huff immediately put the shotgun to his head and committed suicide.

 Address